In all likelihood, you have used a Likert scale (or something you’ve called a Likert scale) in a survey before.

 Reporting on Likert Scales

 The traditional way to report on a Likert scale is to sum the values of each selected option and create a score for each respondent.
-This score is then used to represent a specific trait — satisfied or dissatisfied, for example — particularly when used for sociological or psychological research.
+Researchers use this score to represent a specific trait—such as satisfaction or dissatisfaction—especially in sociological or psychological studies.

 This method of reporting is also quite useful for evaluating a respondent’s opinion of important purchasing, product, or satisfaction features.
-In these cases the scores can be used to create a chart of the distribution of opinion across the population.
+In these cases, you can use the scores to create a chart showing the distribution of opinion across the population.

 For further analysis, you can cross tabulate the score mean with contributing factors.